Aro Ha_0986.jpg

 Can I speak with someone for help/advice when placing my order?

-Unfortunately we’re not able to offer consultations with this package.
-Once your order is confirmed, we will follow up within a few business days to confirm your details and answer any questions you may have.
+Unfortunately we’re not able to offer consultations with this package and most growers won’t offer this either as they are quite busy in their fields.
+Once your order is confirmed through email request with your grower, they will follow up within a few business days to confirm your details and answer any questions you may have.

 What if I don’t like some of the flowers I have received?

-Since we work solely with locally farm grown flowers, we’re not able to make any guarantees.
-We will make every effort to ensure your flowers suit your needs, but we are working within the limitations of what nature can provide.
-When filling out your intake form please ensure to detail which flowers you don’t like, so we can avoid including them in your bundle.
+If this is a concern for you, you will need to discuss with your grower before you place your order.
+However, please note, since we work solely with locally farm grown flowers, we’re not able to make any guarantees.
+Growers make every effort to ensure your flowers suit your needs, but they are working within the limitations of what nature can provide.
 We do not offer exchanges or refunds.

 Am I eligible for a refund if my flowers don’t last?

-Short answer, no. We do not offer any refunds.
+Short answer, no. Refunds are not offered on DIY buckets.
 Our farmers grow their flowers as naturally and organically as possible, using no chemicals or preservatives in the growing process.
 This means that some flowers will last 3-4 days while others may last over a week.
 The lifespan of a cut flower varies by flower type, growing conditions, and cutting time, among many other factors.
-For our DIY flower orders we are focussed on choosing the longest lasting blooms that are easiest to work with.
+For DIY flower orders our growers are focussed on choosing the longest lasting blooms that are easiest to work with.
 Knowing how to care for your flowers is essential to their longevity.
 We have put together a guide to processing your flowers properly, which we recommend following closely:

 Do you have any tips for someone new to designing?